pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Stopped
 ```

-The shell manages jobs using job IDs, while the operating system identifies processes using process IDs (PIDs).
+The shell manages jobs using job IDs, while the operating system identifies processes using process IDs.

 ### Common Process States